-Steve Millar, a Skye resident, shares his local tips about things to do on the Isle of Skye plus photos including some of a rather scary climb he’s completed.
+Steve Millar, accidental Skye resident, shares his local tips about things to do on the Isle of Skye plus some great photos including some of a rather scary climb he’s completed.

 I live in Portree on the Isle of Skye with Blaze the Border Collie & Mouse the stray cat.

 Hillwalking, climbing, photography and playing music.

 We have lived on Skye for a few years now.
 It was rather unintentional as we had planned to only stop over for a few weeks to do some of The Cuillin…but we’re still here.
 Previously, we were in Braemar climbing in the Cairngorms.

 Our favourite beach sadly must be kept a closely guarded secret, as even at the height of tourist season, it is still undiscovered.
 However, another favourite is at Ashaig.
 You start the walk at the cemetery on the shoreline then walk 15 minutes along the coast towards the Skye Bridge and you will reach a small lagoon which is a magical location on a clear still day.

 I guess our favourite walk, rather than climb, has to be Ben Tianavaig.
 The walk starts by parking in a layby at Camustianavaig, where if you’re lucky you may see the otters.
 After a fairly steep start lasting only 10 minutes, you are on a gradual ridge, with gentle slopes to your left and plunging cliffs on your right.

 Note :- If you have dogs, there are sheep here and it’s known for both sheep…and dogs to go over the cliffs.
 The path to the summit is well defined, and for most parts is a decent distance away from the cliff edge, but I would advise care on a very windy day.